AlirezaHPC/365-examples-from-JavaScript/README.md

 53: Write a program that generates 10 random numbers and puts them in the ArrayList and displays the sum of the numbers.
-54: A program that creates a class for rational numbers and performs fractional calculations on it.
-The form and denominator are the fraction of the data members of the class, and the methods of the class are: addition, subtraction, multiplication, and division by two fractions.

-Familiarity with methods that return an object Familiarity with methods that have a reference type parameter
+54: Define a class that generates 10 random numbers and puts them in the ArrayList and displays the sum of the numbers.